braidn/blrrrg/posts/2020-05-05-rpc-apis-are-hawt-again.md

 [Link to repository][repo]

-What's your opinion on RPC style APIs for internal consumption?
+What's your opinion on RPC style APIs for internal use?
 [Reach out to me on Twitter and let's chat][twit]

 [gql]: https://graphql.org/